 It’s also good to have someone to ask about work situations that might arise and how to handle them.
 Some areas of specialization don’t have many practitioners.
 Going to national association events can help students make the connections they need in their niche.
 It’s also a great way to promote one’s expertise to hiring law firms.

 Networking with other paralegals provides numerous opportunities for professional growth as well as the chance to become a mentor to other newcomers in the industry.
-Camaraderie and the sense of community can help paralegals feel less isolated.
+Camaraderie and a sense of community can help paralegals feel less isolated.

 Reporting on Issues That Matter